How to Select the Best Special Purpose Exam (SPEX) Board Review in 2021

 Every day, customers ask us the same question in several variations: What is the best Special Purpose Exam (SPEX) board review?
 Why is your Qbank the top SPEX board review?
-How does Rosh Review compare vs Exam Master, Med-Challenger, BoardVitals…?
+How does Rosh Review’s SPEX Qbank compare vs Exam Master and BoardVitals?

 We understand the importance of the question.
 Now that the focus has been on self-directed learning since last year due to coronavirus (COVID-19), purchasing a Qbank for your SPEX exam costs more than money.
 Depending on the quality of the Qbank and the outcome of your exam results, it will save or cost you time.
 And time is the limited resource.
 Depending on your 2021 exam date, you may still have plenty of time to choose a Qbank.

-Let’s state the obvious: we only sell Rosh Review Qbanks for SPEX board review.
-And, a Rosh Review Qbank might not be the best fit for you.
-BoardVitals or Exam Master might also be a better fit.
+Let’s state the obvious: we sell Rosh Review Qbanks for SPEX board review, and a Rosh Review Qbank might not be the best fit for you.
+BoardVitals or Exam Master might be a better fit.
 In fact, you might not even need a Qbank and would benefit more from Mometrix flashcards or a do-it-yourself program.
 This article will discuss the key decision criteria that will help you answer your most important question: Which SPEX board review is right for me?

 Do You Really Need a Qbank?